usnistgov/dioptra/docs/source/tutorials/example-tensorflow-adversarial-patches.rst

    make demo

-The startup sequence will take more time to finish the first time you use this demo, as you will need to download the MNIST dataset, initialize the Testbed API database, and synchronize the task plugins to the S3 storage.
+The startup sequence will take more time to finish the first time you use this demo, as you will need to download the :term:`MNIST` dataset, initialize the Testbed :term:`API` database, and synchronize the task plugins to the S3 storage.
 Once the startup process completes, open up your web browser and enter ``http://localhost:38888`` in the address bar to access the Jupyter Lab interface (if nothing shows up, wait 10 to 15 more seconds and try again).
 Double click the ``work`` folder and open the ``demo-mnist-patches.ipynb`` file.
 From here, follow the provided instructions to run the demo provided in the Jupyter notebook.